 ✓ FACT CHECKED Reviewed by OvuSense Clinical Evaluation Team

 If you're trying to conceive, one of the best things you can do is track your ovulation.
 This will help you time sex for when you're most likely to get pregnant.
-There are several ways of tracking ovulation, but one of the most accurate methods is using a fertility monitor like OvuSense.
-In this article, we'll discuss how to use OvuSense to track your ovulation and get pregnant!
+There are several ways of tracking ovulation, including using a fertility monitor like OvuSense.
+In this article, we'll discuss how to track your ovulation and get pregnant!

 In this article: